thescientist13/greenwood-starter-presentation/README.md

 You can preview the final site at `localhost:8080`.

+> If you are using Windows, run `npm run serve:win`

 ### User Interface

 When you are running the app, the following controls and behaviors are available: